MenglanPang/Flexible-Cox-Model/README.md

 Code to implement the flexible Cox model:
 #### `FlexCox.R`
 This program is orignally developped by Wynant and Wang, with small modification by Pang.
-It includes functions to provide estimates of
+It includes functions to provide estimates of:
 - TD effects
 - NL effects

 The program is called by the program `Example.R`.

 Code to estimate the baseline hazard function from the extended flexible Cox model:
 #### `FlexCox_BH.R`
-It includes functions to provide estimates of
+It includes functions to provide estimates of:
 - Hazard function conditional on an arbitrary covariate pattern
-- Survival curve conditional on an arbitrary covariate pattern The program is called by the program `Example.R`.
+- Survival curve conditional on an arbitrary covariate pattern

+The program is called by the program `Example.R`.

 Code to run the flexible Cox model:
 #### `Example.R`
 The program read the data in `sepsis.csv`, and generates the results save in `sepsis_flexcox.rda`

 For questions or comments about the code please contact Menglan Pang (menglan.pang at mail.mcgill.ca).